Fractal Flowers 2008

 Technical production: Voxels Productions

-We are here in a half-plant universe, half-mineral, constituted of filarial structures that recall the facets of a diamond.
-These fractal flowers have a real monumentality with their geometric shapes and at the same time have an evanescent aspect.
-These flowers bend themselves as if to make a reverence to the walker and to welcome him/her in the potentiality of this intriguing garden.
-They react to our movements.
-In their own special generative and chromatic language, they dialogue with us.
+We are here in a half-vegetative, half-mineral universe, made up of wire structures that recall the facets of a diamond.
+These fractal flowers have both a real monumentality through their geometric shapes and at the same time an evanescent aspect.
+These flowers bend as if to bow to the walker and welcome him into the virtuality of this intriguing garden.
+They react to our movements thanks to sensors.
+In their generative and chromatic language, they dialogue with us.
 They answer us.
-They also question us by their unusual apparition and disappearance.
+They also question us by their unusual appearance and disappearance.

-These new "flowers" of Miguel Chevalier came out of the plant to embrace the cosmic.
-And we contemplate them, amazed by this fractal anatomy that unites the beauty and the fragility and it celebrates this union by an explosion of color...
+These new "flowers" by Miguel Chevalier have come out of the plant world to embrace the cosmic.
+And we contemplate them, amazed by this fractal anatomy that combines beauty and fragility and celebrates this union with an explosion of colour.